ByReals/Discord-bot-virus/README.md

  1 = Do not open .exe files of unknown origin without scanning them 2 = Scan with Virustotal, unless you have big files.
  3 = Use antivirus programs.
-Such as Windows defender 4 = Don't hide passwords in browsers ,they are bad at keep them.
+Such as Windows defender 4 = Don't hide passwords in browsers ,they are bad at keeping them.